 New Generation networks

-New network technology will be based on different fixed and mobile technologies ones that we know today and ones that are yet to be discovered.
-We know a few things about what this will mean, it will be possible to send vast amounts of data at a much lower latency and higher speeds, enabling a whole range of new solutions that today are not even a spark of an idea. .
+New network technology will be based on different fixed and mobile technologies, ones that we know today and ones that are yet to be developed.
+We know a few things about what this will mean, it will be possible to send vast amounts of data at a much lower latency and higher speeds, enabling a whole range of new solutions that today are not even a spark of an idea.

 - We need enough spectrum allocated in both high and low bands to cover all the Nordic and Baltic region with sufficient capacity.

-Create new and innovative solutions of how those final hard to reach areas are not left behind, it may be through government funds, through co-investment or other new ways of thinking about network build out and ownership.
+- Create new and innovative solutions of how those final hard to reach areas are not left behind, it may be through collaboration, tco-investment or other new ways of thinking about network build out and ownership.

 - The way in which operators are able to build networks needs to evolve.
 Permissions, rights of way and permits are all vital components to the cost efficient and timely achievement of our aspirations.